 - SBA Microloan: Typically up to $50,000 in loan dollars; however, some lending institutions can go up to $350,000.

 State of the Market

 Loans have existed since nearly the beginning of recorded civilization, with the first known loans of grain made to farmers and traders in Mesopotamia nearly 4,000 years ago.
-Loans are used to finance a variety of assets, and they are one of the most common methods to finance energy efficiency measures.
-Due to the large size of the lending industry and the fact that many lenders do not track which of their loans qualify as efficiency equipment, it is difficult to estimate the size of the energy efficiency lending market.
-However, the market is very large, in part because leases are commonly used to provide underlying financing for energy performance contracts (EPCs) and other structures.
-Within the Better Buildings program, the Financial Allies completed over $1B in energy efficiency loans from 2012 to 2016.
-Loans and debt will likely continue to play a major role in energy efficiency financing for years to come.
+Loans are used to finance a variety of assets, and they are one of the most common methods to finance energy efficiency and renewable energy measures.
+Due to the large size of the lending industry and the fact that many lenders do not track which of their loans qualify as energy-related, it is difficult to estimate the size of the energy efficiency and renewable energy lending market.
+However, the market is very large, in part because leases are commonly used to provide underlying financing for energy savings performance contracts (ESPCs) and other structures.
+Within the Better Buildings program, the Financial Allies completed over $1.1B in energy efficiency and renewable energy loans from 2012 to 2017.
+Loans and debt will likely continue to play a major role in energy financing for years to come.

 |Commercial Loan||Below-Market Loan|

 |Basic Attributes||Project Types?Which project types can be financed using this option?||Energy Efficiency, Renewable Energy, Other Generation||Energy Efficiency, Renewable Energy, Other Generation|